camoa/blt_replacements/scripts/README.md

 ## Installation

 All scripts should be placed in the `scripts` folder at the root directory of your Drupal repository for proper functioning.

+## Modular scripts for pulling DB andor running Drush commands: Updb and CIM

+These scripts can be used to pull Db and run the necessary UPDB and CIM commands or just the Drush commands.

+Read modular/README.md